-The following is a piece of travel writing completed for the Irish Independent in 2008 while I was travelling in South America.
+The following is a piece of travel writing completed in 2008 while I was travelling in South America.
 It was never published, and I recently dug it and three other pieces up from an old hard drive.

 The age of global tourism has meant competition for that elusive “must see” status.
 While destinations around the world are building bigger hotels, plusher resorts, and promoting deadlier pursuits for adrenaline junkies, it’s reassuring to know though that on a tiny collection of islands near the Equator, Mother Nature still has a go at beating all man’s artificial attractions into insignificance.